 A community learning center may be located in a facility other than a public school building.
-However, the facility must be at least as available to the participants as if the program were located in a public school.
+However, the facility must be as available and accessible to the students as if the program were located in a public school.

 Transportation cannot be a barrier for students participating in the program.
 Whether the program takes place in a school building or other facility, the applicant must have a plan of how students will travel safely to and from the 21st CCLC program and home.